 OVERVIEW AND PROPOSAL

-As an online poetry journal, The American Aesthetic has had a great five + year run.
+As an online poetry journal, The American Aesthetic has had a great five + year run, including an average of 500 unique visitors per week!
 We've had an incredible array of wonderfully gifted poets and artists.
 All of them have been remarkably generous in allowing our journal to feature their poetry and artwork without remuneration.

 But now is the time for a change.
 First: All poets must receive payment of $20-$25 for a single poem.
 Second: All artists must receive $20-$50 for their artwork (depending on size and placement).
 Third: Operating expenses such as site management, domain name, editorial assistance, prize money, advertising, and securing non profit status through fiscal sponsorship must be paid for.

 To better understand the objectives of The American Aesthetic, one must first understand what prompted the creation of this poetry journal in the first place.

 Since the late 1960s, we have witnessed a striking decline in both the quality as well as the popularity of poetry in America.
 Doubtless many would say that the reasons for this decline are varied and complex.
 Some might assert that the fault lies with education; others, that the problem lies with a general apathy (a lack of vision and hope in the future).
 There are even those who believe poetry’s decline is the logical outcome of the remorseless political, cultural, and even spiritual disillusionment precipitated by the Vietnam War.